When talking about Vietnamese food, many people think of Pho or Banh Mi, because they are so popular in cuisine and people’s life.

-However, the traditional dishes that often appear in the ancestor’s tray, or during the Lunar New Year holidays and bold Vietnamese culture are other dishes.
+However, the traditional dishes often appear in the ancestor’s worshipping or during the Lunar New Year holidays, and these foods are bold in Vietnamese culture.

 In this article, Vietnamdrive will guide you to traditional Vietnamese dishes with their cultural meanings to get deeper feelings about them.